redkubes/workshops/README.md

 ## 🎊 Learning objectives

-The main objective is to get a good understanding/overview of Otomi and be able to identify the benefits and possible use cases for it.
+The main objective is to get a good understanding/overview of Otomi and be able to identify its benefits and possible use cases for it.

 ## 🛠 Lab prerequisites

-- A K8s cluster with al least 16 vCPU and 32GiB memory
+- A K8s cluster with at least 16 vCPU and 32GiB memory
 - Otomi installed
 - CLI tools used in the labs
   - [helm](https://helm.sh/docs/intro/install/)